 The first step to quarry the granite, in which the granite is collected from the earth in batches, and prepared to be used.
 A granite quarry is a pit or open excavation site from which granite is obtained, as again, granite is an igneous stone that forms underground.
 Either digging, cutting, blasting, or wire-sawing is used to obtain granite from a quarry, and this process is generally referred to as “quarrying”.

 Once the granite is quarried and cut to the specified dimensions for a certain memorial, say a flush headstone, it is ready to be sanded down and polished.
+The polished surface of the memorial not only creates a visually pleasing affect, but also makes personalization easier to see and offers a tribute that is easier to maintain.
 Dalbeattie, Scotland has the distinction of being the first place in the world where granite was commercially polished.
 The first polished memorial was completed in 1841, and the Great Exhibition of 1851 had a piece of polished and incised granite on display, starting a fashion that lead to a boom in granite polishing.
 Today, almost any granite headstone can be supplied in four finishes:

 Rustic Cut - A balanced, rough-edged finish with a polished or sanded face